ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 - **Byp.** stands for **bypass**, and it allows you to apply a style to a group of nodes that you select.

 - The **Map.** (mapping) column allows you to control the visual features of your nodes *according to their properties*.
+    - For example, if you're using the Programming Historian data from Dr. S, you can color the nodes by race or by gender of the person.
     - For example, if you're using Dr. Posner's data, let's say you'd like all of the films from a particular studio to appear in pink.
 You can do that by mapping that attribute to a particular color.
 Or, let's say you'd like those nodes with more connections to appear larger.
 You can do that with the mapping control.
-  - If you're using the Programming Historian data, you can color the nodes by race or by gender of the person.

-The problem is, we don't have any information about the nodes currently included in our network.
-So in the next tutorial, we'll look at how to load up **attributes** for our nodes.

 ![][8]

 [8]: images/creating-network-graphs-with-cytoscape/customize-your-style.png

-### You can customize your EDGE colors
+### 8a.
+You can customize your EDGE colors

 #### One simple, non-computational method is search
 Search for a specific node (like Rita Neumann in the Holocaust data) in the upper right search box.
 Her node should be highlighted, and depending on the style you chose, the edges connected to her should light up.